gitlabform/gitlabform/docs_new/index.md

         approvals_before_merge: 1
 ```

-* **Dynamic features.** GitLab has monthly releases, so it introduces new features that you can configure with API very often.
-GitLabForm can use them immediately because we use [passing the parameters as-is to GitLab APIs with PUT/POST requests](main_concepts.md#raw-parameters-passing).
+* **Dynamic features.** GitLab introduces new features monthly.
+You can often use them in GitLabForm without upgrading the app because we [pass some parameters as-is to GitLab APIs with PUT/POST requests](main_concepts.md#raw-parameters-passing).
 ```yaml
   a_group/a_project:
     project_settings: